Understanding Light

 Shooting in Harsh Sunlight

-Have you ever struggled with midday light washing out your shots?
-I certainly have.
-But instead of avoiding it, I’ve learned to work with it.
+Midday light can be brutal, can’t it?
+I used to really struggle with midday light, in fact there are times when I still do.
+Sometimes you find yourself in situations where it’s the only light available.
+You could be on holiday or happen to visiting a particular location at that time.
+Instead of avoiding it I’ve learned to work with it.
 Midday sunlight can actually enhance certain types of landscapes, like coastal cliffs, where strong light brings out textures.
 Shadows can also be used creatively, adding contrast and leading lines to an image.
-Using a polarizing filter helps reduce glare and deepen colours, making a huge difference when shooting in bright conditions.
+If you don’t mind using extra tools to enhance you photos, using a polarizing filter will help to reduce glare and deepen colours, making a huge difference when shooting in bright conditions.

 Use harsh sunlight to your advantage.